The Best Wildlife Experience in Every Province

 Discover the fascinating story of the Newfoundland pony— the province’s only designated heritage animal.

-Nova Scotia: Wild horses at Sable Island National Park and Reserve
+Wild horses at Sable Island National Park and Reserve

 Sable Island National Park and Reserve is home to a constantly shifting, misty and mystical 45-kilometre crescent-shaped sandbar.
 Sitting about 175 kilometres off Nova Scotia’s mainland coast, explorers to the New World commonly spotted Sable’s sands and rightfully feared the surrounding currents—these waters are now home to some 350 shipwrecks.
-Today, visitors can safely visit the national park, however, and visit its most famous residents: 500 wild horses, descendants of those seized by the British during the Acadian expulsion in the 1700s.
+Today, visitors can safely visit the national park, however, and marvel at its most famous residents: 500 wild horses, descendants of those seized by the British during the Acadian expulsion in the 1700s.
 The horses have thrived on the sandbar by drinking from freshwater ponds, digging into groundwater with their hooves and eating beach grass.
 Encountering them is a strange and beautiful sight—perfect for a place like Sable.

-Prince Edward Island: Plenty of playful foxes at Prince Edward Island National Park
+Plenty of playful foxes at Prince Edward Island National Park

 Strung along the sea at Cavendish Beach, with its red cliffs and shifting dunes, Prince Edward Island National Park encapsulates all the best of this tiny province.
 The bird life is rich, and you can spot abundant marine mammals, including four types of seal, as well as porpoises, dolphins and both pilot and minke whales.
 But the highlight?
 Visitors will tell you: it’s the foxes.
 Red and black, with white-tipped tails, these cute little creatures are everywhere.
 They’re playful and unafraid of visitors, coming right up to you in search of food.
 And while it may be tempting to give them a treat, it’s best to just put your hands in your pockets and let them stay the wild creatures that they are.